George Forbes (New Zealand politician): First Forbes government

 Later in 1931, Forbes was described by his soon-to-be Finance Minister William Downie Stewart Jr as "apathetic and fatalistic", reacted to events but showed little vision or purpose.
 At the same time, Stewart acknowledged that Forbes had to do "a rotten job".
 While Stewart was a senior member of the Reform Party, by 1931 he was an advocate of fusion between United and Reform and, despite his comments about Forbes, the two men were close.
-Opponents criticised Forbes for relying too much on the advice of his friends and in particular Robert Masters.
-However, the Great Depression proved a difficult time for many governments around the world, and his defenders claim that he did the best job possible in the circumstances of the economic crisis.
+Opponents also criticised Forbes for relying too much on the advice of his friends and in particular Robert Masters.

 On 12 March 1931, a scene described as, "almost unprecedented in Wellington", occurred at the steps of Parliament House, as a crowd of around 2000 gathered following a protest march, with a deputation intending to see Forbes about national wage reductions.
 The protest had been organised by the Labour movement and was addressed by Labour leader Harry Holland and the Secretary of the Alliance of Labour, James ('Big Jim') Roberts.
 Despite this extraordinary scene and the elements of hostility aimed at him and his government, Forbes decided to address the crowd personally, from the center of parliament's front steps, entirely surrounded by the crowd and the protesters.
 Later, many, including from within the Labour Party, would openly describe their admiration for Forbes' willingness to meet in this way and his "courage and temerity".

+In April 1931, Forbes had called for a "grand coalition" of United, Reform, and Labour in the form of a National Government to resolve the country's significant economic problems caused by the worldwide depression.
+In a later assessment, Forbes described the mounting problems in this extraordinary period, saying, "We had reached the stage of a national emergency."
+Forbes told a 1931 joint conference of parliamentary parties that he would not implement the unprecedented legislative measures he deemed necessary without broad backing.
+United was a minority party in the House of Representatives and the Forbes government was governing outside of any coalition arrangements at a time of severe international economic crisis.
+"I have felt, and have said so on more than one occasion, that the handling of this situation is beyond the capacity of a minority government", Forbes openly told the House.
+On 29 April 1931 Forbes announced that he was prepared to participate in the formation of a new 'National Party' with Reform, to form a new government, and he publicly offered the resignation of his ministry, including his own resignation as prime minister.
+Labour refused to join any National Government.
+Although Coates, prompted by the Reform Party's finance spokesperson, William Downie Stewart Jr, eventually agreed, but only after some months of resistance from him.